splunk/public-o11y-docs/private-preview/aopt/aopt-derived-metrics.rst

       - ``coverage_ratio``
       - W
       - Window coverage with metrics: the ratio of number of actual metrics values found compared to the number of timeslots in the window.
 This should represent the worst case value (in other words, the minimum of the coverage of each input timeseries we use).
-      - This is used to determine the validity & confidence level of the report.
+      - This is used to determine the validity and confidence level of the report.
    -

       -